-- have been established by a historic use and have historical significance as a result of that use. - have historic use of the trail that has had a far and reaching effect on broad patterns of American culture, and - has significant potential for public recreational or historical interest.
+- have been established by a historic use and have historical significance as a result of that use, - have historic use of the trail that has had a far and reaching effect on broad patterns of American culture, and - has significant potential for public recreational or historical interest.

 The BiFO manages approximately 12 miles of the Nez Perce (Nimíipuu or Nee-Me-Poo) National Historic Trail.
-The BiFO managed portion of trail lies on public land along the Clarks Fork of the Yellowstone River and north toward the Bear's Paw Mountains.
+The BiFO managed the portion of trail lies on public land along the Clarks Fork of the Yellowstone River and north toward the Bear's Paw Mountains.
 The trail stretches from Wallowa Lake, Oregon, to the Bear's Paw Battlefield near Chinook, Montana.
 It was designated as a National Historic Trail in 1986.
 This route was used in its entirety only once; however, components of the route were used for generations prior to and after the 1877 flight of the Nez Perce.

-The formally recognized corridor of the NPNHT is located on a northwest-southeast diagonal west of parcel MTM 105431-FA.
-The parcel is more than a mile away from the corridor.
+The formally recognized corridor of the NPNHT is located on a northwest-southeast diagonal between parcel MTM 105431-FB west of the corridor and MTM 105431-FE and MTM 105431-FA, east of the corridor.
+The parcels are more than a mile away from the corridor.